catespinosa/catespinosa.github.io/jsd920_class_repo/projects/final_project/readme.md

 ## Project Description

-Portal for cuban music dance enthusiasts to hear the latest releases and get calendar updates with dance classes and socials
+Application for cuban dance enthusiasts to hear genre specific playlists and learn about the style of music.
+With time I'll incorporate dance instructional videos and add a directory with cuban dance specific schools/classes. +Calendar of events.

 ## Functional Components

 This is a breakdown of the top level functionality for final project

-* Get 3 public playlists from Spotify API and display them as options on the DOM
+* Get 3 public playlists from Spotify API
-* User will be able to select music genre (select the playlist for the specific type of music)
+* Display playlists on the DOM as buttons with a picture and a blurb about the style of music/dance.
-* Append playlist tracks to DOM
+*  When the user clicks on one of the buttons, append playlist tracks to DOM
-* Ability to hear the songs
+* Give user ability to play the songs

+Nice to have (to be built after course is over)
+* Connect to the Youtube API to get dance instruction videos related to each genre
+* Create tabs for music - videos - classes - calendar
+* Append videos to videos tab
 * Create user inputs for adding new events
 * Store data in firebase
 * Display items as list or calendar